rconfig/rconfig3-docker/README.md

 ## Support

-Although we provide this code free and open source, rConfig v6 is based on a professional subscription arrangement.
-You may open issues in the issue section here at githunb, but rConfig Professional subscribers should open a ticket via our normal support channels.
+Although we provide this code free and open source, rConfig v3 is only supported with a gold subscription from rConfig.com.
+You may raise issues in this or the main rConfig repository, but our support teams do not monitor those for support requests.